High-order adaptive discontinuous finite elements for the shallow water equations with sub-grid irregular bathymetry: Numerical discretization

+The first expression is of course positive.
+The second expression is non-negative because of the definition of the Lax--Friedrichs parameter \eqref{eq:lxf_parameter}.
+The third expression is non-negative under the following CFL condition:

+which concludes the proof $\Box$. \\ \\ Noticing that the radius of absolute monotonicity for the RK32 time integrator is $\frac{1}{a_{21}}$ \cite{giraldo:2020,orlando:2022}, we prove the positivity of the DG scheme with general bathymetry and with explicit RK32 time integrator. \\ \\ \textbf{Proposition \ref{ssec:spacedisc_prop}.3} (Explicit RK32 time integrator) For the DG scheme \eqref{eq:algebraic_elevation} to be positivity preserving, i.e., $\overline{H}_{K}(\boldsymbol{\zeta}^{n+1}) \ge 0 $ for any bathymetry function $z_{b}(\bm{x})$, a sufficient condition is the CFL condition

+where $a_{21}$ is the RK coefficient of the second stage and $\Delta t_{FE}$ is the time step restriction for the Forward Euler time integrator established in \eqref{eq:deltat_fe}. \\ \\ Notice that $\frac{1}{a_{21}}\approx 1.7$, resulting in a significant increase of the allowed time step for the three stage RK32 integrator, with respect to the Forward Euler integrator.
+In Table \ref{tab:cfl} we report the derived CFL condition for the DG scheme with general sub-grid bathymetry and RK32 time integrator, where we set $\textrm{CFL} = \frac{\widehat{w}_{1}}{a_{21}}$.
+Accounting for a sub-grid bathymetry condition requires similar CFL numbers to those found for SSP-DG with a high-order (but limited) polynomial representation of the bathymetry \cite{xing:2010}.
+The CFL upper bound is close to the estimated linear stability restriction for the high-order scheme, $\textrm{CFL} = \frac{1}{2r+1}$ given in \cite{cockburn:2001}.
+The use of more accurate quadrature formulae is instead more penalizing in terms of time step restrictions; this issue is briefly discussed in the Conclusions.

 Another important theoretical property that is easy to verify for the proposed discretization is the consistency of the discrete forms of the concentration equation and continuity equation.
-As remarked in \cite{gross:2002}, this property is essential to guarantee monotonic solution for tracer transport coupled to free-surface flow, whenever flux form discretizations are employed.
-Inserting a constant concentration, into the concentration equation \ref{eq:algebraic_concentration} and comparing \eqref{eq:mass_rhs} and \eqref{eq:r_concentration}, one obtains
+As remarked in \cite{gross:2002}, this property is essential to guarantee a monotonic solution for tracer transport coupled to free-surface flow, whenever flux form discretizations are employed.
+Inserting a constant concentration into the concentration equation \eqref{eq:algebraic_concentration}, and comparing \eqref{eq:mass_rhs} and \eqref{eq:r_concentration} with $\jump{h^{*,(m)}} = \jump{\zeta^{*,(m)}}$, one obtains $R^{(m)}_{i} = F^{(m)}_{i}$.
+Furthermore, comparing \eqref{eq:depth_rhs} with \eqref{eq:concentration_rhs} and \eqref{eq:mass_matrix_concentration}, one has $\widetilde{C}^{n}_{i} = H_{i}(\boldsymbol{\zeta}^{n})$ and